 For high-quality hats, an artisan takes the headwear still with raw sprays of straw around the brim and back-weaves the edges to give them a clean finish.
 Yet another skilled specialist, tightens that back-weave.
 If a hat exhibits stitching or glue around the edges, this indicates poorer quality.
 The hat is then beaten with a mallet to soften the straw, this also has the byproduct of lightening the colour.
 The process continues with trimming or shaving off any loose straw ends.

-ith the hats trimmed, back-woven and beaten, they’re a bit misshapen.
-It won’t take long to fix that.
+The trimmed, back-woven and beaten hats are a bit misshapen but that doesn’t take long to fix.
 La planchadora/le planchador uses a hat form similar to that used during weaving, only placed on a flat surface, and irons the hat’s crown and brim to remove any wrinkles and make it crisp.
 Then a blocker will take the ironed hat and use traditional steaming methods to form the hats into different shapes.

 Panama vs. Fedora vs. Trilby